-WASHINGTON, June 10, 2020 — The American Bar Association Government and Public Sector Lawyers Division (GPSLD) has chosen the recipients of its 2020 Dorsey, Hodson and Nelson Awards.
+WASHINGTON, June 2, 2021 —The establishment of the first formalized tribal holistic defense model in the nation, court help centers to address barriers to justice, pandemic-related reforms to the civil justice system and legal professionalism are the areas/content/aba-cms-dotorg/en/ recognized by the American Bar Association Government and Public Sector Lawyers Division (GPSLD) for the recipients of its 2021 Dorsey, Hodson and Nelson Awards.
 The annual awards are for outstanding work in the government and public sector.

 The Dorsey Award honors an outstanding public defender or legal aid lawyer.
 The Hodson Award recognizes an exceptional government or public sector law office.
 The Nelson Award recognizes the superior, sustained contributions to the ABA by an individual government or public sector lawyer.

 “Public lawyers work hard every day to improve our communities and ensure that our governments function effectively,” said Steve Vieux, chair of the ABA Government & Public Sector Lawyers Division. “ We are proud to highlight the outstanding achievements of our national award winners, lawyers who exemplify public service at its finest.”